Customer Database Management Best Practices

 Weeks later, marketing deploys a campaign using its new segments.
 Data from the field comes back indicating that another iteration of the campaign could greatly improve results.
 But the iteration never happens, because it would take too long to achieve, and the team has moved on to other challenges.
 According to McKinsey, it takes 4 to 5 iterations to achieve 80% of the value of a new personalization initiative.
 This organization will never get there.

-The answer to successful segmentation lies in democratizing data for marketers and giving them direct, self-service access to the data, tools and processes they need to iteratively build, deploy and refine customer segments—so they can match the right segment to each experience.
-Without dependence on anyone else.
+The answer to successful segmentation lies in democratizing data for marketers and giving them direct, self-service access to the data, tools and processes they need to iteratively build, deploy and refine customer segments so they can match the right segment to each experience without dependence on anyone else.
+With data readily available, marketers can create comprehensive customer segments through technical analyses, such as RFM analysis, to increase the effectiveness of their marketing campaigns.

 This is achieved by marrying a high performance analytical back end with an intuitive front-end user experience.
 Marketers using a customer data platform can interactively change audience parameters along an unlimited number of dimensions, receiving dynamic and instantaneous insights about the audience they’ve defined.
 They can then work iteratively to arrive at audiences of the ideal shape and size, allowing them to identify and seize opportunities that were never attainable before.
 The result is faster time to market, improved conversion, better customer retention, boosted loyalty and increased lifetime value.